PGTT: Phase-Guided Terrain Traversal for Perceptive Legged Locomotion: Experimental Setups and Results

 \subsection{Curriculum Learning}

 We employ Curriculum Learning to structure the training process as detailed in Sec.~\ref{sec:curr}.
-At all levels we use a grid size of 5 ($2N+1=5$), step width is sampled as $ w \sim U[0.3,0.45]$, number of steps are sample as $ n\sim U[2,4]$ ; the only difference is the height, where in level 1 we sample from 1cm to 3cm , in level 2 from 1cm to 7cm, for level 3 we sample from 1cm to 10cm and fore level 4 from 1cm to 13cm.
+At all levels we use a grid size of 5 (i.e., $2N+1=5$), step width is sampled as $ w \sim U[0.3,0.45]$, number of steps are sample as $ n\sim U[2,4]$.
+We sample the height (in cm) of the terrain differently per level: between $[1,3]$ in level 1, $[1,7]$ in level 2, $[1,10]$ in level 3, and $[1,13]$ in level 4.
 These choices allow for efficient learning and overcoming progressively higher obstacles, while retaining the ability to traverse smaller ones.

 Determining when the agent has successfully completed a level, however, is non-trivial.
 To address this, we utilize a velocity tracking metric to assess level completion.
 Specifically, during each evaluation step, using $n_{eval}$ agents, we compute the cumulative velocity reward as follows: